Myst in Retrospect

 The Book of Ti'ana

 The Myst series can be divided into two distinct parts.
 The installments we’ve examined so far make up what I call the “Atrus Arc,” and follow the story of Atrus and his family.
 The second category, the “D’ni Arc,” is focused instead on the D’ni civilization.
-The Book of Ti’ana is the ideal entry point for the latter, as it is the only entry in the series which takes place in D’ni during its heyday.
+The tie-in novel Myst: The Book of Ti’ana1 is the ideal entry point for the latter, as it is the only entry in the series which takes place in D’ni during its heyday.
 This is the backstory bible to rule them all, and sets the stage for the D’ni-focused games that Cyan created after the completion of Riven.

 Much like the events it describes, this first act is a lengthy and inconsistent thing.
 While it establishes two of the book’s primary characters, much of what they do is humdrum routine.
-They make a tunnel, they take some soundings, they make another tunnel.
+They make a tunnel, they do some surveying, they make another tunnel.
 There is an accident and some political fallout.
 Work is halted, work is resumed.
 In one of its few breaks from this monotony we follow Aitrus on a solo expedition, but his “adventure” is arguably even less interesting, since character interaction, already pretty sparse, is rendered impossible.
 There’s no story here, just a lot of tunneling and boring, and boring is boring.

-In the next act we cut to the surface, where we meet the title character, who at this point is called Anna.
-Anna lives in the desert with her father, a mineral prospector who works for a pseudo-Arabic lord.
 We follow them through daily routines for a while, then Anna’s life is thrown into disarray when her father unexpectedly dies in his sleep.
 Before striking out on her own, she decides to explore a tunnel they discovered earlier, which naturally turns out to be the tunnel to D’ni.

 Anna manages to get all the way to the City itself, where she’s quickly apprehended.
-The D’ni, distraught over this violation of their precious secrecy, debate what to do with her: they won’t let her return to the surface now that she knows of their existence, so the only choices are to let her remain in D’ni or banish her to a Prison Age.
+The D’ni, distraught over this violation of their precious secrecy, debate what to do with her.
+They won’t let her return to the surface now that she knows of their existence, so the only choices are to let her remain in D’ni or banish her to a Prison Age.
 Due to her intelligence and apparent lack of ill intent, she’s allowed to stay and is taken in by Aitrus’s family.

 The relationship between Aitrus and Anna is not overly sentimental, but neither is it that original.
 By their proximity the reader can predict that they’re going to fall for each other, and the book never once tries to make us think otherwise.
 There’s no dramatic development in their relationship, no conflict between their personalities.
 Their only problem is the disapproval of Veovis, and so the relationship isn’t so much a story of a mutual character-building so much as it is of hero vs. villain.

 The third and final act details the events surrounding the Fall of D’ni, in which Veovis plays a major part.
 Veovis, being the chief xenophobe in a society of xenophobes, finds Aitrus and Anna’s marriage so reprehensible that he becomes disenchanted with D’ni society itself.
-He confides his feelings to his friend Suahrnir, a shady character who is nonetheless a member of D’ni’s police force.
+He confides his feelings to his friend Suahrnir, a shady character from D’ni’s police force.
 Suahrnir is a weird character, nurturing Veovis’s treacherous impulses for no perceptible reason.
 The reader never learns anything about his background, personality, or motivations.
 He remains a complete enigma, aiding and abetting Veovis’s crimes at all turns while never venturing from the shadows.
 In other parts of the series it is Veovis who is traditionally held responsible for the Fall, but as depicted here he is little more than a puppet for Suahrnir.
 This isn’t a bad thing, but given Suahrnir’s pivotal role, it would have been nice to get a better sense of who he is.

 The Book of Atrus and The Book of Ti’ana together provide most of the backstory of the series, but the two books are not equally readable.
 While I would argue that The Book of Atrus succeeds in being a good novel taken by itself (that is, outside of the context of the series), The Book of Ti’ana does not.
 It suffers from clunky pacing, extraneous subplots, and vague, undefined characters.
 The Book of Atrus‘s success is in no small part due to the clear motivations of its primary characters: Atrus wants to learn, and wants to return to Anna; Gehn wants to resurrect D’ni and become lord of the universe; Catherine wants to leave Riven and distance herself from Gehn; Anna wants to ensure that Atrus is safe.
 Note especially the ways in which the characters’ desires intersect and interfere with each other, which enables complex interpersonal dynamics.
 These motivations affect their actions over the course of the story, allowing character to drive the plot.
 As the characters in The Book of Ti’ana don’t generally have strong motivations, the plot cannot function in this manner.
 This is highly unfortunate, because that’s what makes a novel engaging to read.